 COMMUNITIES that celebrate the arts and support sustainable arts education for their children recognizing the importance of the arts to the whole person and a healthy community.

-Almost four years in the making, The Arts Education Master Plan was inspired by Arts Council Napa Valley’s vision for countywide arts education access.
+Over five years in the making, the Arts Education Master Plan was inspired by Arts Council Napa Valley’s vision for countywide arts education access.
 In 2013 Arts Council Napa Valley created the ACNV Education Alliance to assess the state of arts education in Napa County.
-The public-private alliance is made up of educators, students, arts administrators and community volunteers who worked tirelessly to understand the local arts education landscape and identify gaps that needed to be addressed.
+This public-private alliance is made up of educators, students, arts administrators and community volunteers who worked tirelessly to understand the local arts education landscape and identify gaps that needed to be addressed.

 In the fall of 2015, a $50,000 grant from Festival Napa Valley, an Alliance partner, propelled the ACNV, the Education Alliance partners, and NVUSD to commission the Arts Education Master Plan.
 It presents a comprehensive framework for the development of the TK-12 sequential, standards-based arts education curriculum.

 In the spring of 2016, the NVUSD Board of Education unanimously adopted the Arts Education Master Plan and created the full-time Visual and Performing Arts (VAPA) Coordinator position to lead the initiative.
 The position is co-funded with $150,000 over three years by ACNV, Festival Napa Valley, Napa Valley Education Foundation and other Education Alliance partners.